-Israel or the Hebrews - refers to the descendants of Jacob (natural or proselytized).
-“True Israel,” as distinguished by the apostle Paul (cf. Romans 9:6), looks forward in faith to the coming of the Messiah, whether or not they have yet recognized that He is Yahushua (cf. Romans 11:25).
+Israel or the Hebrews - refers to the descendants of Jacob (natural or proselytes).
+“True Israel,” as distinguished by the apostle Paul (cf. Romans 9:6), looks forward in faith to the coming of the Messiah, whether or not they have yet recognized that He is Yeshua (cf. Romans 11:25).
 Although "Hebrews" referred originally to the descendants of Abraham, the two terms came to be used interchangeably in referring to the descendants of Jacob.

-The Disciples of, Followers of or Believers in Yahushua (the Messiah) - commonly referred to in Gentile translations of the B'rit Hadashah as “Christians.”
-However, “Christian,” first coined by the Greek-speaking people in Antioch (Acts 11:26), has become a misleading term, giving the impression that the People of Yahuah, the Hebrews who look forward in faith to the coming Messiah but have not yet recognized Him, are separate from and have been relegated to an inferior status or replaced by the Christian Church, when, in fact, the People of Yahuah, including ancient Israel, have believed in, interacted with, and followed the Messiah throughout their history.
+The Disciples of, Followers of or Believers in Yeshua (the Messiah) - commonly referred to in Gentile translations of the New Covenant Scriptures as “Christians.”
+However, “Christian,” first coined by the Greek-speaking people in Antioch (Acts 11:26), has become a misleading term, giving the impression that the Jews (Israelites) who look forward in faith to the coming Messiah but have not yet recognized Him are separate from and have been relegated to an inferior status or replaced by the "Christian Church," when, in fact, the people of Yehovah Elohim, including ancient Israel, have believed in, interacted with, and followed the Messiah throughout their history.
 The final confirmation that they are His chosen people will be when the Messiah returns in the clouds, they look on Him whom they have pierced, mourn, repent, and are saved (Zechariah 12:10; Revelation 1:7; Romans 11:26).

 Life in the Messiah - commonly referred to as “Christianity.”

 Note: If a term replaces the original term in a quotation, it is enclosed in [brackets].
 Direct quotes from the Biblical text and from the original languages are in italics.

 Return from "Important Terms and Concepts" to the home page of this Revelation commentary.